 Essential Digital Tools

-Essential Digital Tools are digital tools that HCPSS considers necessary to deliver educational programs and operational services that support the goals of Vision 2018.
+Essential Digital Tools are digital tools that HCPSS considers necessary to deliver educational programs and operational services that support the goals of the system.
 These Essential Digital Tools align with HCPSS curriculum standards and are 508 COMAR compliant.

 Examples: Canvas, Google Apps for Education, and Naviance.